dressel/ErgodicControl.jl/docs/examples.rst

 As mentioned before, the trajectory leaves the domain because the Fourier basis function is periodic.
 This makes sense in the context of the Dubins dynamics.
 Control effort is only expended when changing the vehicle's heading.

 We can overcome this by penalizing states outside the domain, using the barrier cost we mentioned before.
 This is handled with the trajectory manager's barrier_cost field, which is set to 0 by default.
 Let's try changing the cost to 1.
-We'd add the following line before the call to new_trajectory:
+We'd add the following line before the call to :code:`pto_trajectory`:
 ::

     tm.barrier_cost = 1